0xUO/qa-project/README.md

 Update the status of questions whether they have been answered or not (update functionality).
 Delete questions(delete functionality).

-The database for this program comprises of a Users table and a Questions table which assiciates with multiple questions to one user(One-To-Many relationship).
+The database for this program comprises of a Users table and a Questions table which associates with multiple questions to one user(One-To-Many relationship).
 The ERD is displayed below:

 ![ERD](figures/ERD.png)